-Right under the chart, you also have an option to see a Table view of the estimated incoming volumes and the values for each Workstream shown based on the selected interval option.
+Right under the chart, you also have the option to see a Table view of the estimated incoming volumes and the values for each Workstream shown based on the selected interval option.
 You can easily export table data by clicking on the CSV icon on the top right of the table (the file will be saved in your downloads folder).

 The Forecast gives you the ability to adjust your expected volumes based on unique events (marketing campaigns, feature sunset, etc.).
 We cover all of that information in the Edit Forecast section.

-Based on the Forecast, tymeshift will also show you the staff count needed to handle the expected workload in the FTE count chart.
+Based on the Forecast, Tymeshift will also show you the staff count needed to handle the expected workload in the FTE count chart.
 Colors will represent the selected Workstream and you'll see the values of FTE required once you hover over the chart.
-Just like with the Forecast, you also have an option to see FTE count in a Table view when you select that option under the chart and you can easily export FTE table data by clicking on the CSV icon on the top right of the table (the file will be saved in your downloads folder).
+Just like with the Forecast, you also have the option to see FTE count in a Table view when you select that option under the chart and you can easily export FTE table data by clicking on the CSV icon on the top right of the table (the file will be saved in your downloads folder).

 Note: we show the projected FTE count for the upcoming dates and do not store historical FTE calculations.

-With tymeshift Forecast, you can also modify your FTE parameters.
+With Tymeshift Forecast, you can also modify your FTE parameters.
 Again, we cover all of that information in the Edit Forecast section.

-Note: When tymeshift calculates FTE, Zendesk business hours are not taken into account.
+Note: When Tymeshift calculates FTE, Zendesk business hours are not taken into account.
 Instead, it will show you the staff requirement based on the historical times of incoming volumes, so you can consider business hours adjustments if needed.